slaclab/FACET2-Bmad-PyTao/README.md

 ```

-## Helper utilities
+## Features

-Loading `UTILITY_quickstart.py` will import all the helper functions.
-These helper functions take many forms
+Loading `UTILITY_quickstart.py` will import all the utility functions.
+These functions take many forms

 ### Core functions